 When tragedy strikes, and Green eventually settles on a young boy named George Washington who is involved in both a death and a heroic life saving, his tone is not to overemphasize or resort to hysterics.
 He adopts the private, plaintive confusion of his childhood characters, unsure of the world and forever sitting by in disjointed confusion.
 His camera observes with an airy quality, emphasizing long, unbroken takes and a poetic narration by a young girl named Nasia to convey not per-se information but the characters’ overpowering subjectivity.
 Along with rampant soft lighting, the narration filters the everyday actions of the children through a mythic aura distanced off from us as a location and time we can never truly know fully.
 His North Carolina has the quality of biblical fantasy layered over reality, of a time and place both concretely day-to-day and abstractly elevated.

 Tethered to Green’s highly naturalistic, realist eye for stumbling onto the sorts of conversations that movies are wont to hide away, his low-key ear raises the lives of his characters up into cinematic heaven.
 He uses cinematic imagery to locate a special place that recollects the lost-and-found tempo of childhood life, the memories and hidden moments of youth found only in an endless summer.
 Technically George Washington is a “that one summer” film, but few films, perhaps no film, understands the non-narrative pace and essence of moving through the limbo of small-town summer boredom and just getting by, in both the real world and in the mind.
 It doesn’t thrust us into a put-upon narrative; it sits back and stews for a while, in the way so many children find time to stew and imagine during a hot summer where one morning bleeds into the next and reality trickles into fantasy (only for fantasy to trickle back down again with hard things to say about the painful realities of human life).
-Few works have as much to say, filmically, about how time functions and how children simply exist in life, coping with discovering the world by pushing it aside and existing not so much within it but on top of it.
+Few works have as much to say, filmically, about how time functions and how children simply exist in life.
 Would that more young directors (and not those disingenuously directing YA action films) claim to worship under the hand of Malick.